 Colonial Secretary Arthur Creech Jones announced that the British Mandate would end on 15 May 1948, at which point the British would evacuate.

-On May 14, 1948, David Ben-Gurion declared "the establishment of a Jewish state in Eretz-Israel" and on the following day the armies of four Arab countries invaded, launching the 1948 Arab-Israeli War.
+On 14 May 1948, David Ben-Gurion declared "the establishment of a Jewish state in Eretz-Israel", leading to the 1948 Arab–Israeli War.

-Prior to 1948, opposition to Yiddish, the historical language of the Ashkenazi Jews, was common among supporters of the Zionist movement, including the Yishuv, who sought to promote Hebrew's revival as a unifying national language.
+Prior to 1948, opposition to Yiddish was common among supporters of the Zionist movement, who sought to promote Hebrew's revival.

 Retention of Israel's population since 1948 is about even or greater, when compared to other countries with mass immigration.

-In May 1949, Israel was admitted as a member of the UN per United Nations General Assembly Resolution 273.
+On 11 May 1949, Israel was admitted as a member of the UN by United Nations General Assembly Resolution 273.

-In 1949, Turkey recognized Israel, cooperating with the Jewish state since then.
+In 1949, Turkey recognized Israel and began cooperating with the Jewish state.

-In 1950, the Law of Return granted Jews the unrestricted right to immigrate to Israel and obtain Israeli citizenship.
+The 1950 Law of Return grants Jews the unrestricted right to immigrate to Israel and obtain Israeli citizenship.

-The State Education Law was established in Israel in 1953, outlining five types of schools: state secular, state religious, ultra orthodox, communal settlement schools, and Arab schools.
+The State Education Law was established in 1953 which established five types of schools.

-In 1955, Israel began its foreign aid program in Burma, and later shifted its focus to Africa.
+In 1955, Israel began its foreign aid program in Burma and then shifted to Africa.

 In 1957, Israel's humanitarian efforts officially began with the establishment of Mashav, the Israel's Agency for International Development Cooperation.

-By 1958, the population of Israel had risen to two million due to immigration.
+By 1958, the population of Israel had risen to two million people due to immigration.

-Starting in 1962, under the Foreign Assistance Act, the U.S. began providing significant military and grant aid to Israel.
+Starting in 1962, under the Foreign Assistance Act, the US has provided significant military assistance and grants to Israel.

 In 1963, Israel was engaged in a diplomatic standoff with the United States in relation to the Israeli nuclear programme.